FishsemiCode/prebuilts-gcc-windows-arm/share/doc/gcc-arm-none-eabi/readme.txt

-GNU Tools for ARM Embedded Processors
+GNU Tools for Arm Embedded Processors
-Version: 4.9
+Version: 7

 Table of Contents
 * Installing executables on Linux